xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Consequences

-The Game Loop pattern allow us to have more control in the way the game runs and separate each processing.
+The Game Loop pattern allow us to have more control in the way the game runs and separate each processing required by the game.

 ### iii.
 Movement Strategy